joaoitaloal/3DRenderer/README.md

 2. Input: The name of the JSON file.
 3. Mode: Either "image" to save the rendered scene as an JPEG image or "live" for a live frame rendering of the scene(it kinda supports moving objects but it is very slow, check the tick_physics function on main.c).
 4. Filename for image: If the third argument is image you will need to pass the desired filename to be saved as a JPEG, WARNING: it will overwrite any other jpeg with the same name.
+5. Antialliasing: If you pass nothing as the fifth argument it does not use the antialliasing and if you pass anything it uses.
+The only reason to not use it is if you want the live mode to render faster, it will probably run 4x faster without antialliasing.
+The image mode is always using antialliasing, you can change it in the code if you want to.

 As an example you if you run
 ```bash